Policies & Regulations

 The following is a brief summary of the requirements for students in the Mechanical Engineering & Materials Science doctoral programs:

 - Pass the qualifying exams.
-Qualifying exams should be taken by the end of the third semester.
+Qualifying exams should be taken by the end of the first year.

 - Prepare and defend a research proposal.
-The research proposal should be defended by the end of the fifth semester.
+The research proposal should be defended by the end of the third year.

 - Write and successfully defend the doctoral dissertation.

-- Complete a minimum of 36 hours of course credit and a minimum of 24 credits of doctoral research; a total of 72 credits is required to earn the PhD degree.
+- Complete a minimum of 36 units of course credit and a minimum of 24 units of doctoral research; a total of 72 credit units is required to earn the PhD degree.

 - Satisfy the applicable teaching requirements of the Graduate School.